shurizzle/DynDynDong/README.md

   * host      - It accept 1 argument, the domain to update.
   * offline   - It accept 1 argument, the domain to hide, only premium.

+DynDynDong::NoIp has:

+  * username  - It accept 1 argument, the username.
+  * password  - It accept 1 argument, the password.
+  * host      - It accept 1 argument, the domain to update.
+  * offline   - It accept 1 argument, the domain to hide, only premium.

+DynDynDong::ZoneEdit has:

+  * username  - It accept 1 argument, the username.
+  * password  - It accept 1 argument, the password.
+  * host      - It accept 1 argument, the domain to update.

 There are, also, the functions DynDynDong.delay= and DynDynDong.delay, useful to set and get the time to wait between two updates.